michal-panfil/RealTimePriceGRPC/ReadMe.md

 RealTimePriceGRPC:
 It is small demo of gRPC service which has 2 methods.

-GetBasePrice => returns object that contain ID and price GetRealTimePrices = > returns objects as a stream every 1 sek;
+GetBasePrice => returns object that contain ID and price.
+GetRealTimePrices = > returns objects as a stream every 1 sek.

 It is nothing sofisticate but helped me to understud gRPC idea.